JStans12/professional_skills/README.md

-# Professional ("Soft") Skills Curriculum & Resources
+# Professional Skills Curriculum & Resources

 ## Overview of Professional Skills Instruction at Turing
 Professional Skills instruction at Turing is a three-fold focus: